Opportunities Don’t Last.

 Gretzky retired with 2857 total points, 894 Goals, and 1963 assists.

 “Walter; Wayne had 2857 total points; 894 goals and 1963 assists; his last three seasons in the NHL and with the New Your Rangers; Wayne averaged over a point a game.

 Why did he not keep playing; go for 3000 total points; he could have quickly ended his career with over 1000 goals and 2000 assists?”

 Walter; said he asked Wayne the same question.

-He had a Backdoor Plan, an Exit Strategy.
+Gretzky had developed an Exit Strategy.
 Wayne knew his on-ice hockey career would not last forever.
-Wayne retired in 1999; for you hockey enthusiasts, you will agree Wayne had a Backdoor Plan; formulated a plan long before he retired.
+Wayne retired in 1999; he had formulated a plan long before he retired.

 For those of you who are not big hockey fans, Wayne Gretzky’s jersey number was 99.
 Wayne had a plan to retire in 1999; this was an exit strategy he did not share with many folks.
 He had set a date, no matter what his ability and no matter what other records he could earn or break.

 The Great One had been eyeing his off-ice retirement plans for years.
 Wayne had a plan to use his experience with Team Canada and the Olympics and be in the front office with an NHL team.